-|Language||English, Arabic, Simplified Chinese, Traditional Chinese, Czech, Danish, Dutch, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Icelandic, Italian, Japanese, Korean, Lithuanian, Norwegian (Bokmål), Polish, Portuguese (Brazil), Portuguese (Portugal), Persian, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian|
+|Language||English, Arabic, Bulgarian, Chinese (Simplified), Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Japanese, Kazakh, Korean, Latvian, Lithuanian, Norwegian (Bokmål), Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian|

 Microsoft Office 2010 (codenamed Office 14 ) is a version of the Microsoft Office productivity suite for Microsoft Windows.
+Office 2010 was released to manufacturing on April 15, 2010, and was later made available for retail and online purchase on June 15, 2010.
 It is the successor to Microsoft Office 2007 and the predecessor to Microsoft Office 2013.
-Office 2010 includes extended file format support, user interface improvements, and a changed user experience.
-A 64-bit version of Office 2010 is available, but not for Windows XP or Windows Server 2003.
-It is the first version of the productivity suite to ship in both 32-bit and 64-bit versions.
+Research and development of Office 2010 began in 2006, prior to the release of its predecessor.